miklevin/MikeLev.in/_posts/2022-04-29-massaging-10-sites-into-shape-at-once.md

 headline: "Speed Up Site Optimization: How I Massaged 10 Sites Into Shape At Once"
 description: I recently optimized my Jekyll blog post URLs by removing stopwords, and I wanted to roll out the changes across all my sites.
 To make the process faster, I created a script that I could execute from Linux on Windows.
 With this script, I was able to quickly and easily make the same changes across all my sites.
 Read more to learn how I did it.
 keywords: "Jekyll, URLs, Stopwords, Linux, Windows, Script, Git, Index.md, `_config.yml`, Helper Folder"
-categories: linux, python, microsoft, jekyll, git
+categories: python, git, linux, jekyll, microsoft
 permalink: /blog/massaging-10-sites-into-shape-at-once/
 layout: post
 group: blog